Finding Joy on Holy Ground

 Based on a sculpture by Brian Jungen, AGO, July 2019

 I’m angry about things that make sense.
 I’m also angry about things that only, maybe, kinda make sense, and I’m angry, too, about things that rationally make no sense whatsoever.
 It’s as though I’ve been blowing all my emotions into a balloon that’s stretched taut and just about to burst.
-It’s the finality and the frustration of loss that has been filling that balloon.
+It’s the finality and the frustration of loss that have been filling that balloon.
 Once the ice cream is on the blacktop, there’s no way it’s going back in the cone.
 The exasperation of that moment has to go somewhere, so it is transmuted into anger.
-A fair amount of jealousy is trying to find release too.
+A fair amount of jealousy is trying to find release, too.
 A six-year-old watching her classmates blissfully licking ice cream is a case in point.
 Sadness, frustration, and jealousy are all swirling around together, pushing at the sides of that expanding latex sphere.

 Recently, I saw Billy Elliott The Musical in Stratford, Ontario.
 In one scene, Billy is consumed with anger and frustration.
 He channels his distress into dance as a way to…as my mom used to say…get the mad out.